-All sources of drinking water are subject to potential contamination by constituents that are naturally occurring or manmade.
-Those constituents can be microbes, organic or inorganic chemicals, or radioactive materials.
-All drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
-The presence of contaminants does not necessarily indicate that the water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline at 1-800-426-4791.
+All sources of drinking w ater are subject to potential contamination by constituents that are naturally occuring or manmade.
+Those constituents can be microbes, organic or norganic chemicals, or radioactive materials.
+All drinking w ater, ncluding bottled w ater, may reasonably be expected to contain at east small amounts of some contaminants.
+The presence of contaminants does not necessarily indicate that the w ater poses a nealth risk.
+More information about contaminants and potential nealth effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline at 1-800-426-4791.

 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immunocompromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
-These people should seek advice from their health care providers about drinking water.
-EPA/CDC guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbiological contaminants are available from the Safe Drinking Water Hotline (800-426-4791).
+Immunocompromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be outlined at the people water of the people should seek advice from their health care providers about drinking water.
+EPA/CDC guidelines on appropriate means to lessen the risk of infection by cryptosporidium and othe microbiological contaminants are available from the Safe Drinking Water Hotline (800-426-4791)